LILINOpenGitHub/LILIN-Edge-AI-Python-Plug-in/README.md

 (2)	Allow a devloper to use JSON for writing JSON configuration file. <BR>
 (3)	Allow a devloper to use to communicate a HTTPs cloud. <BR>

+### Prerequisites
+Please make sure that both LILIN Edge AI Plug-in and the Python Plug-in are installed on the camera.

 ### Support Python imports
 Support import JSON, HTTP, HTTPs, DNS, socket, date &time, base64, file IO read/write